 One thing that I would point out, and this is only nitpicking on my part, is the long turn radius which makes a simple U-turn not so simple.

 The Kawasaki Vulkan S has the same engine than the Versys 650 and the Ninja 650.
 It is optimised to perform better at lower RPM and offers more torque throughout the whole RPM range.
 It reaches it’s maximum at 6600 RPM 63Nm.
-The pulling power will surprise you for sure.
+The pulling power will surprise you for sure, and the force on the motorcycle tyre much more “violent” then you would expect.
 I can honestly tell you that I didn’t expect it at all from the 61HP engine.
 Good work Kawasaki 😉

 The parallel-twin liquid-cooled engine produces very little vibration for a twin-engine, so it is very comfortable on longer rides.
 The sheer power offers a lot of fun while cornering around and still has enough reserve to overtake another vehicle safely.
 You have a lot of instant power from the lower RPM range up, but above 5000 RPM, it becomes a rocket.
 It much more resembles a sportbike than a cruiser which I find simply astonishing.

 The Kawasaki Vulcan comes with the brake system that will give you a lot of confidence.
 The front brake is a single 300mm disc with twin-piston calliper with ABS and the rear brake a Single 250mm disc with a single-piston calliper, ABS.
 Even though the 2018 Kawasaki Vulcan isn’t the lightest among motorcycles, the brakes offer a very good and controlled stopping power.

 The high engine torque increases the stopping power with significant engine braking as well.
 I could get used to the strong engine braking very quickly, and since we are producing a brake module that indicates deceleration of your motorcycle on the existing brake light when you don’t apply the brakes at the same time, I decided to make a small test.